 Peel the potatoes and parsnips, cut into similar-size pieces and boil for around 10-15mins until tender to the knifepoint.

 Mash the vegetables with the butter (if you have a ricer, all the better, but it doesn't need to be a puree).
+You can leave to cool a bit more at this point if still very hot.

 Add the flour, baking powder and a little salt and pepper to taste.
 Mix well - it should come away from the pan into a ball.
 If it's too wet, add a little more flour.
 If it won't come together, add a little milk.